Skip to main content

 Configuration

-Set your Archil token as a secret in your Worker:
+Set your Archil API key as a Worker secret:

-In your wrangler.toml, enable the Node.js compatibility flag since the SDK uses native bindings:
+In your wrangler.toml, enable the Node.js compatibility flag (the SDK depends on standard Node APIs but no native modules):

 compatibility_flags = ["nodejs_compat"]